 The Baldwin Hills Water System is primarily served by groundwater sources in the West Central Basin and supplemented with drinking water purchased from the West Basin Municipal Water District.
-The West Basin Municipal Water District is an authorized wholesaler of treated surface water from the Metropolitan Water District of Southern California (MWD).
+The West Basin Municipal Water District (WBMWD) is an authorized wholesaler of treated surface water from the Metropolitan Water District of Southern California (MWD).
+The 2012 Baldwin Hills Water System supply consisted of 65% well water and 35% purchased water from WBMWD.
 The Baldwin Hills Water System receives treated surface water from MWD's Weymouth Treatment Plant.
 MWD's sources of raw surface water are the Sacramento River Delta and Colorado River.
 Water is conveyed to Southern California via the California Aqueduct (also known as the State Water Project) and Colorado River Aqueduct.
 Drinking water treatment technologies used for this imported water included conventional treatment (coagulation, filtration, and disinfection).
 California American Water distributes water for residential and commercial use throughout the communities of Ladera Heights, Windsor Hills and View Park within an unincorporated area of Los Angeles County.

-In October 2007, MWD began adding fluoride to their treated water at an optimized target level of 0.8 mg/L. Our ground water supplies naturally contain fluoride at ~0.4 mg/L. Groundwater supplies are disinfected with chlorine to ensure the bacteriological quality.
+In October 2007, MWD began adding fluoride to their treated water at an optimized target level of 0.7 mg/L. Our ground water supplies naturally contain fluoride at ~0.4 mg/L. Groundwater supplies are disinfected with chlorine to ensure the bacteriological quality.